mrbrooksshawn/Games/README.md

 # Games
 Games I've coded
-This is my first JS coded game.
-Success on a PC, but I need to add "Touch..." to enable it on mobile devices.
+These are going to be JS coded games from scripts of developers I follow.